LeWerner42/QMX-PowerplAy/README.md

 The QMX and PA can be connected during power-up.
 Successfull power negotiation is indicated by LED 2 (`D2`) breathing.
 LED 1 (`D1`) indicates if power is present at all.
-In case of failiure to negotiate the requested power level either the highest possible negotiated power is present (e.g. `20V`, `3A` even though `100W` werer requested) or only `5V` are present on the PA port.
+In case of failiure to negotiate the requested power level either the highest possible negotiated power is present (e.g. `20V`, `3A` even though `100W` were requested) or only `5V` are present on the PA port.
 The step-down (`12V` output) only works if the USB voltage is `> 12V`.
 Jumpers `JP1` and `JP2` can be used to change the negotiated power according to the capabilities of the used supply.
 The Power select Jumpers are NOT hot-swappable.
 Change them only when the device is unconnected.